jraysajulga/cravatp-galaxy-docker/README.md

 ```
 The image will now download from the public repository [*jraysajulga/galaxy-cravatp-docker*](https://hub.docker.com/r/jraysajulga/galaxy-cravatp-docker/) on Docker Hub.
 This should take around 15 minutes to download.

 > In the meanwhile, feel free to take some time to understand the different components of this Docker command.
-You can also read up on background information in the next [section](#background-).
+You can also read up on CRAVAT-P background information in the next [section](#background-).

 | Component                         | Type         | Description                                                     |
 | --------------------------------- | -----------  | --------------------------------------------------------------- |